-Reduction in carbon emissions: by investing in accordance with the Paris-Aligned Investment Initiative's Net Zero Investment Framework ("PAII NZIF").
-This is a top-down portfolio level reference target which is an accountability mechanism ensuring that the decarbonisation of the portfolio is consistent with a "Net Zero" pathway.
-Net Zero pathways refer to science-based emissions, technology, and/or investment trajectories that limit global average temperature rise with sufficiently high probability.
-"Net Zero" is further defined in the PAII NZIF Implementation Guide (the "Implementation Guide") which is available at this link: https://www.parisalignedassetowners.org/ against six core criteria - ambition, targets, emission performance, disclosure, decarbonisation strategy and capital allocation alignment.
+The Principal Money Manager utilises the PAII NZIF as its primary target-setting framework for measuring Net Zero alignment, as described in the Implementation Guide.
+The PAII NZIF includes guidance on how to assess the strength and maturity of a company's Net Zero target and performance against six core criteria - ambition, targets, emission performance, disclosure, decarbonisation strategy and capital allocation alignment.
 The Principal Money Manager uses data from climate-focused organisations such as Climate Action 100+, Transition Pathway Initiative (TPI), and the Science-Based Targets initiative (SBTi) to undertake this analysis.
 Using this data the Principal Money Manager classifies each underlying company in the Russell Investments Global Future Equity Fund's portfolio on a quarterly basis into the following categories (listed worst to best):